 Your Terrorists Are Our Freedom Fighters: The Cristeros.
 While some people, especially hard-line Catholics and right-wing conservatives will praise them as freedom fighters, they were pretty much the Catholic version of the Taliban.
 Hundreds of teachers had their ears sliced off by Cristeros; they also engaged in dispoportionate retribution against those viewed as pro-Government.
 YMMV on which side was more brutal.

-Zerg Rush: Villa's strategy consisted on throwing cavalry charges at everything.
-It was effective in the first years, when the Federal armies were undersupplied, overstretched and low on morale, but when the Constitutionalists started to field machine guns...
+Zerg Rush: Villa's strategy consisted of throwing cavalry charges at everything.
+It was effective the first few years, when the Federal armies were undersupplied, overstretched and low on morale, but when the Constitutionalists started to field machine guns...

 The Mexican Revolution in the media:

 And Starring Pancho Villa as Himself (2004): A story about the filming of "The Life of General Villa", the first movie about the Mexican Revolution, starred by Pancho Villanote Said film ended up Lost Forever after a fire consumed the studio it was being kept..

 Zapata: El Sueño del Héroe (2004): A film about Emiliano Zapata.
 Massively hyped due to having several famous actors from Televisa and because it promised to deliver a new perspective on the hero.
 It bombed quite badly, thanks to the fact that its director, Alfonso Arau, assaulted historical accuracy (which was what the audience expected) to present a quasi-mythological and larger-than-life Zapata, and terrible special effects.
 On the other hand, the scenes that didn't involved the samed ruined haciendawere gorgeous.

 To which he confirms with Mutt Williams in Crystal Skull while in Peru looking for Oxley.